Professor Anna Marshall's research was featured in a New York Times article on why women don't report sexual harassment in the workplace. Read Article

 Dr. Anna-Maria Marshall

 Anna-Maria Marshall has a J.D. from the University of Virginia School of Law, and a Ph.D. in Political Science from Northwestern University.
-She is currently an associate professor and head of the Sociology Department at the University of Illinois.
+She is currently an associate professor of Sociology and Law at the University of Illinois.

 - Sociology of Law